 Some numbers are designed to be cheap to call from a landline, like those starting with 0845, 0870, 0800.
 However, these are usually expensive to call from your mobile, and if you are on a contract, most of these numbers are excluded from your free minutes.
 Www.saynoto0870.com lets you search for the equivalent geographical number and there is more information on 08 numbers on Save The Student’s webpage.

 How much you spend on photocopying will depend on your programme of study, and the time of year.
 For example, this cost is likely to be higher when you are submitting coursework or preparing for exams or final year projects.
 You can ask your academic school for an estimate of how much photocopying you will need to do.
-In the university library at Mile End it costs 4p to copy one side of A4 in black and white, or 20p for colour.
+For information on photocopying/printing charges see the IT Services webpage.
 You first need to set up an iPay account, an integrated system which will enable you to photocopy, print and pay library fines centrally.

 It is important to be realistic when you plan a budget.
 If you do not include an amount for social costs and entertainment, your budget is not likely to work.
 However, there are ways of reducing the amount of money you spend on socialising and entertainment:

 - Arrange nights in with a group of friends and ask everyone to bring food and drinks If you are going out, plan ahead so you can take advantage of discounts, happy hours and promotions in bars and restaurants.
 There are specific student discounts at certain places, for example through the TOTUM card, as well as general discounts and special offers like two for one.
 Look online at websites such as http://www.moneysavingexpert.com/deals/cheap-restaurant-deals, http://www.opentable.co.uk/start/home, http://www.savethestudent.org/save-money/food-drink/eating-out-on-a-budget.html